Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-These studies examine naturally occurring exposures and outcomes without researcher manipulation.
-The key limitation is that you're observing associations, not controlling variables—so confounding is always a concern.
+Observational studies examine naturally occurring exposures and outcomes without the researcher changing anything.
+The key limitation across all of these is that you're observing associations, not controlling variables, so confounding is always a concern.

-Compare: Cohort vs. Case-Control—both are observational and can assess exposure-outcome relationships, but cohort studies follow people forward (or reconstruct their history) from exposure status, while case-control studies work backward from disease status.
-If an FRQ asks about studying a rare cancer, case-control is your answer; for tracking long-term outcomes of a common exposure, choose cohort.
+Compare: Cohort vs. Case-Control: both are observational and can assess exposure-outcome relationships, but cohort studies follow people forward (or reconstruct their history) from exposure status, while case-control studies work backward from disease status.
+If a question asks about studying a rare cancer, case-control is your answer.
+For tracking long-term outcomes of a common exposure, choose cohort.

-These studies involve researcher manipulation of variables to establish cause-and-effect relationships.
+Experimental studies involve the researcher actively manipulating a variable to test its effect.
 Randomization is the key feature that controls for confounding and allows causal inference.

-Compare: RCTs vs. Cohort Studies—both can follow participants over time, but RCTs randomize exposure while cohort studies observe natural exposure.
+Compare: RCTs vs. Cohort Studies: both can follow participants over time, but RCTs randomize exposure while cohort studies observe natural exposure.
 RCTs establish causation; cohort studies establish strong associations with temporal sequence.
-Know this distinction cold—it's the foundation of evidence hierarchy.
+This distinction is the foundation of the evidence hierarchy.

 These designs describe patterns, generate hypotheses, and identify emerging health concerns.
 They sit at the base of the evidence pyramid but are essential for recognizing new threats and guiding future research.